 For our ube mochi recipe, you will need:

-- Sugar: Some recipes don’t include sugar.
-However, keeping the paste smooth and pliable is crucial.
-In addition, sugar helps lengthen the mochi’s shelf-life.
+- Sugar: Although some recipes don't include sugar, we add a small amount.
+Sugar helps to keep the paste smooth and pliable.
+In addition, sugar helps lengthen the mochi's shelf-life.

 - Ube flavouring: There are various options for incorporating that deliciously sweet flavour.
-You can try an ube powder or a paste.
+You can try a purple yam powder or a paste.

-Ube powder is concentrated and raw, full of vividly purple colour!
-This is a great option to make ube mochi if you're looking for convenience.
-You can use it to make both the creamy filling and the flavoured rice dough.
+Ube powder is concentrated and raw, full of vivid purple colour.
+It's a great option for making ube mochi if you're looking for convenience.
+You can use it to make the creamy filling and the flavoured rice dough.

 Using the powder is quick and easy.
-It not only saves you time but also acts as a dye, turning the rice paste bright purple.
+It saves you time and acts as a dye, turning the rice paste bright purple.
 Plus, it is effortless to buy online.

 If you’d like to try our recipe using the flavouring powder, follow these simple steps: